tiolan/imqtt/README.md

 # IMqtt
-IMqtt is a (by far not fully complete) C++ Wrapper around MQTT libraries, written in C.
+IMqtt is a (by far not fully complete) C++ wrapper around existing MQTT libraries.
+It is desgined to use MQTTv5 protocol only.

-The idea is to provide an abstract C++ interface to make the underlaying C MQTT library exchangeable quite easy.
+The idea is to provide an abstract C++ interface to make the underlaying MQTT library exchangeable quite easy.
-Target for now is to support [Paho](https://github.com/eclipse/paho.mqtt.c) and [Mosquitto](https://github.com/eclipse/mosquitto).
+Target for now is to support [Paho](https://github.com/eclipse/paho.mqtt.c) (written in C) and [Mosquitto](https://github.com/eclipse/mosquitto) (written in C).

+## Currently Supported:
+- MQTTv5 user fields for publishing messages
+- MQTTv5 correlationData field for publishing messages
+- MQTTv5 payloadType field for publishing messages
+- TLS support (details depend on used MQTT lib)
+- Asynchronous interface with non-blocking calls
+- Exponential backoff with randomized delay (details depend on used MQTT lib)
+## Currently Not Supported:
+- TLS-PSK
+- Other than mentioned MQTTv5 fields
+- MQTTv5 fields for messages other than publish
+- Synchronous interface with blocking calls

 # Building
 ## Example